 The state wildlife refuge, located on the southwest corner of the lake, is off limits to boats at all times.

 Grand Lake St. Marys Campground offers Cedar Cabins and Camper Cabins as well as Full Hook-up, Electric, and Non-electric sites for all types of camping.
 Pets are permitted in most areas and a dog park is located in the campground.
+Pets are not permitted in the cabins.
 Other amenities include pool, splash pad, and a boat launch.
 Reservations are required and may be made up to six months in advance, online or by calling (866) 644-6727.